bottenderjs/bottenderjs.github.io/content/docs/GettingStarted.md

 ![](https://user-images.githubusercontent.com/3382565/42831198-41e68f86-8a20-11e8-8b22-3378c37c4ed4.png)

-As you can see, we just got a bot that always reply "Hello World" in the console.
+As you can see, we just got a bot that always replies "Hello World" in the console.

 ## Teach Bot to Echo